Latest Posts

 Mexican alligator lizards are listed as endangered on the IUCN RedList.
 In Mexico, they are protected by the law under the pr (special protection) category.
 They also occur in two protected areas.
 These are in Cañón del Río Blanco National Park and Pico de Orizaba National Park.

 The main threats to Mexican arboreal lizards’ population are deforestation and degradation of their habitat.
 In particular, the conversion of their land for agricultural use.
-Another huge reason is people illegally collecting them from the wild, in order to sell them as pets in the international pet trade.
+Another huge reason is people illegally collect them from the wild, to sell them as pets in the international pet trade.

 9. They Are Treasured In The Pet Trade

 Due to their beautiful colors and unique appearance, Mexican alligator lizards are popular in the pet trade.
-However, we do recommend that they are left to more experienced reptile keepers.
-They need proper care and setup in order to thrive, and they are not fond of being handled, and it can stress them out.
-If properly cared for, however, with a proper cage you can have a beautiful display animal that you are able to watch live their lives.
+However, we do recommend that they be left to more experienced reptile keepers.
+They need proper care and setup to thrive, and they are not fond of being handled, and it can stress them out.
+If properly cared for, however, with a proper cage you can have a beautiful display animal that you can watch live their lives.

 10. They Are Incorrectly Thought To Be Venomous